Babak Fort

 Pāpak Fort or Babak Castle (قلعه بابک), is a large citadel on the top of a mountain in the Arasbaran forests, 50 km from Ahar, one parasang from Ardabil, 6 km southwest of Kalibar City in northwestern Iran.
-According to Ibn al- Nadim, it was the stronghold of Javidhan and Babak Khorramdin, the leaders of the Khurramites in Iranian Azerbaijan who fought the Islamic caliphate of Abbasids.
-The fort was conquered and ruined by Afshin′s army in 837.
+According to Ibn al- Nadim, it was the stronghold of Javidhan and Babak Khorramdin, the leaders of the Khurramites in Iranian Azerbaijan who fought the Islamic Abbasid Caliphate.
+The fort was conquered and ruined by Abbasid general Afshin's army in 837.

 Access

 The castle is built at an altitude of 2300–2600 meters.

 The surrounding Arasbaran oak forest, jagged cliffs and mountains in the distance can be seen from the castle.
 The last stretch to the main castle is a narrow passageway and a 200-meter corridor-shaped temple.
 The castle is nearly impossible to capture, due to its elevated location in the mountains and being protected by ice and snow.

 History

-The castle is believed to belong to the Parthian dynasty, with modifications under the Sasanid dynasty.
+The castle is believed to date to the Parthian era, with modifications during the Sasanian era.